MatthewBCooke/Pathfinder/README.md

 ![pathfinder_launch](https://user-images.githubusercontent.com/7039454/86947608-d5d6b400-c100-11ea-970c-f1ec05833de7.gif)

 3. You can then select an inividual file or a directory containing files from the File dropdown menu.
 These files must be Excel files if you are using Ethovision tracking software, and CSV files if you are using Anymaze, Watermaze, or ezTrack software.
+Define supports both Excel and CSV files.

 ### Search Strategy Analysis